Martiless/Alices-Wonderland/README.md

 ### Validation:

 * HTML:
-      - Facebook Pixel code was removed form the base.html file as it was causing valiadition errors.
-To view this code please go to the [Marketing documnet](/documents/MARKETING.md)
+      - Facebook Pixel code was removed from the base.html file as it was causing validation errors.
+To view this code please go to the [Marketing document](/documents/MARKETING.md)
-      - HTML code came back it one error which was in relation to using list items inside a nav tag.
-As this was something that was done in the CI walkthrough and these elements were an important part of the webiste I choose not to change the code.
+      - The HTML code came back it one error which was about using list items inside a nav tag.
+As this was something that was done in the CI walkthrough and these elements were an important part of the website I choose not to change the code.

 * CSS:
       - No errors were found when passed through the [W3C Validator tool](https://jigsaw.w3.org/css-validator/validator)